Reflecting on 80 years

 The Boone store proved to be a great success.
-The Company opened a corporate headquarters store in Ames, quickly followed by additional locations in Webster City, Fort Dodge, Estherville, Carroll and Oelwein.
+The company's corporate headquarters operated in Boone, with additional store locations soon added in Ames, Webster City, Fort Dodge, Estherville, Carroll, and Oelwein.

-When it came to choosing where the next Fareway Store would be built, Paul was fond of saying "follow the black dirt" because he believed the Company's values were in perfect sync with those living in the country's breadbasket- people who were hard-working, who understood the value of a dollar and to whom family was everything.
-Paul's grandson is the current Fareway Chairman of the Board, Rick Beckwith.
+When it came to choosing where the next Fareway would be built, Paul was fond of saying "follow the black dirt" because he believed the company's values were in perfect sync with those living in the country's Midwest - people who were hard-working, understood the value of a dollar, and to whom family was everything.

 This "fare way" to do business just made sense, and it's a key reason why Fareway continues to grow and flourish.

 Today, Fareway is one of the largest employers in Iowa.
-We opened our 100th store in 2011 and have recently expanded to other Midwestern states including Illinois, Minnesota, Nebraska and South Dakota, with more store openings on the way.
+We currently operate almost 140 store locations in Iowa, Illinois, Kansas, Minnesota, Nebraska, Missouri, and South Dakota, with more store openings coming soon.

 As we look to the future, our growth is limited only by our ability to find the right people to staff our locations.
-People who embrace Fareway's values and philosophy.
-People who truly enjoy serving others and are always willing to give the little extra it takes to succeed.
-People who believe that no deal is a good deal unless it's good for everyone concerned.
+People who embrace Fareway's values and philosophy; who truly enjoy serving others, are always willing to give the little extra it takes to succeed, and believe that no deal is a good deal unless it's good for everyone concerned.